alan-turing-institute/FootballTournamentPrediction/README.md

 There is some background information and description of the results [here](https://www.turing.ac.uk/blog/can-our-algorithm-predict-winner-2022-football-world-cup).

 The **[New Scientist](https://www.newscientist.com/article/2347699-brazil-picked-as-2022-world-cup-winners-by-alan-turing-institute-model/)** also has an article, as does **The Daily Mail**, which prompted one reader to enthuse: *"What an absolute load of rubbish, but typical of the anti-English establishment today!"*, and another to ponder: *"I have NEVER KNOW a Prediction from a Scientist to be Right Ever, But on this Prediction  I may be wrong."*.
 High praise indeed!

+Our model (AIrgentina) came 6th in [@Futbolmetrix1's WC2022 Sophisticated Prediction Contest](https://twitter.com/Futbolmetrix1/status/1604584845942087681) outperforming models developed by FiveThirtyEight, Opta and Betfair!

 ## Installation